chizobam-security/cybersecurity-portfolio/projects/secure-prestashop-aws-deployment/README.md

-## Secure Cloud Deployment of PrestaShop on AWS
+## Multi-Tier Cloud Deployment: PrestaShop on AWS

-### Overview
+### Project Overview
-This project demonstrates the secure deployment of an open-source e-commerce application (PrestaShop) on Amazon Web Services (AWS) using Free Tier resources.
-The deployment follows basic cloud security and infrastructure best practices, including separation of application and database layers to reduce attack surface and improve system resilience.

-The goal of this project is to showcase hands-on experience with cloud infrastructure, secure system configuration, and real-world deployment documentation from a cybersecurity perspective.
+This project demonstrates the deployment of a secure, scalable e-commerce platform using PrestaShop on a multi-tier AWS architecture.
+By separating the web server and the database, I implemented a design that follows the AWS Well-Architected Framework for security and reliability

 ---